Dale Thomas (footballer): 2008 AFL season

-In Thomas' 50th AFL match, against the reigning premiers Geelong, he amassed 18 disposals, playing on the 2007 Brownlow Medallist Jimmy Bartel, in Collingwood's 86 point win, which was the Cats' first loss of the season and second loss in 28 matches.
-His opponent Bartel collected 20 disposals, but most of these were ineffective disposals and clanger kicks, and Bartel had the lowest disposal efficiency with 55%.
+In Thomas's 50th AFL match, against the reigning premiers Geelong, he amassed 18 disposals, playing on the 2007 Brownlow Medallist Jimmy Bartel, in Collingwood's 86-point win, which was the Cats' first loss of the season and second loss in 28 matches.
+His opponent Bartel collected 20 disposals, but most of these were ineffective disposals and clanger kicks, and Bartel had the lowest disposal efficiency, with 55%.
 Thomas kicked a goal labelled as "Daicos-like" by Channel Seven commentator Bruce McAvaney.
-He scooped the ball after a loose ball on the 50-metre-arc, ran in ten metres while being chased by Geelong opponent Cameron Ling, and kicked a checkside goal that dribbled through from the boundary.
+He scooped the ball after a loose ball on the 50-metre arc, ran in ten metres while being chased by Geelong opponent Cameron Ling, and kicked a checkside goal that dribbled through from the boundary.
 It was nominated for, and won, Goal of the Week.
 He starred in Collingwood's 100-point thrashing of West Coast Eagles with 20 disposals and three goals.
 His first goal was the result of a handpass from teammate Rhyce Shaw on the half-back line.
 He ran nearly 100 metres, taking four bounces, weaving between West Coast opponents, and slotted the goal 40 metres out, and celebrating on his knees in front of the Collingwood cheer squad.
 He also received a cut lip which required stitches.

 He was fined $900 by the AFL for wrestling with Essendon's Kyle Reimers Round 6.

 He played in the annual split-round game against the Sydney Swans in Sydney, and kicked three goals – two from "screamers" in the first and second quarters, and the other from an uncontested mark.
 Thomas was heavily tagged in the second half, but Collingwood ran away with a 29-point win, and Thomas was named as one of the best on ground, and one of his marks nominated for Mark of the Week.
 Thomas was also a star against St Kilda following a horror week at Collingwood, and collected 22 disposals (thirteen contested), kicked a goal, took a "screamer" and also a courageous mark running back with the flight of the ball.

 Thomas injured his knee against Port Adelaide in Round 20, after landing awkwardly in a marking contest during the third quarter.
 According to Collingwood official Greg Walsh, Thomas had developed bleeding and swelling on the back of his calf, but was in contention to play the following week.
 However, he missed the last two games of the home-and-away season, with the official complaint as an upper calf injury.

 Thomas returned from his injury to play in the First Elimination Final against the Adelaide Crows.
 He collected 20 disposals and kicked one goal within seconds of the three-quarter-time siren from the fifty-metre arc, which he later described as a "fluke".
 His goal, received from a tap from Shannon Cox, was later described by Jackie Epstein as a "team-defining moment", and by Andrew Faulkner as one of the "goals of the season" Commentator Anthony Hudson called it a "stunning accidental goal" at the time.